Linch1/SSLOCK/README.md

 <p align="center">
-Although this tool is written to automate the hardening process on linux systems _we must not ignore the real need for constant study and updating in order to reduce and/or identify the attacks we can receive._
+Although this tool is written to automate the hardening process on linux systems
+<i>we must not ignore the real need for constant study and updating in order to reduce and/or identify the attacks we can receive.</i>
 </p>